Borobudur: Religious ceremony

 Following the major 1973 renovation funded by UNESCO, Borobudur is once again used as a place of worship and pilgrimage.
 Once a year, during the full moon in May or June, Buddhists in Indonesia observe Vesak (Waisak) day commemorating the birth, death, and the time when Siddhārtha Gautama attained the perfect enlightenment to become the Buddha.
 Waisak is an official national holiday in Indonesia, and the ceremony is centered at the three Buddhist temples by walking from Mendut to Pawon and ending at Borobudur.

 The rituals held in Borobudur including Pradakshina or circumabulating Borobudur clockwise while also ascending the stages of Borobudur through the galleries, meditation surrounding Borobudur, and might also include the release of sky lanterns.
+In contemporary Indonesia, Borobudur is often cited as an example of religious coexistence, as a major Buddhist monument preserved within a predominantly Muslim country and recognized as part of the nation's shared cultural heritage.

 Tourism

 The monument is the single most visited tourist attraction in Indonesia.
 In 1974, 260,000 tourists visited the monument; 36,000 of them were foreigners.
 The figure climbed to 2.5 million visitors annually (80% were domestic tourists) in the mid-1990s, before the country's economic crisis.
 Tourism development, however, has been criticized for not including the local community, giving rise to occasional conflicts.
 In 2003, residents and small businesses around Borobudur organized several meetings and poetry protests, objecting to a provincial government plan to build a three-storey mall complex, dubbed "Java World".

 In June 2012, Borobudur was recorded in the Guinness Book of World Records as the world's largest Buddhist temple.